 How to do this as soon as possible, without waiting for the increase in power indicators?
 How can you increase the pace of a movement?
 The solution is very simple, and our body itself prompts it to us.
 It is important to facilitate the exercise, one example is by reducing the load.
 We change the appearance of push-ups: we lower the pelvis down to “squeeze” only the upper part of the body from the floor (directly the body).
 In this case, the feet, although they remain a reference point, cease to be the axis of rotation.
 The axis of rotation shifts to the hip joints, the shoulder strength decreases, the load decreases.
 In addition, such a position of the pelvis leads to the fact that when moving upwards inevitably there is an excession in the lower back.
 So, the body rises to a greater extent due to the tension of the extensor muscles of the spine, and not the muscles of the hands, although the visibility of movements in the elbow and shoulder joints remains.

 Acceleration in execution is also often achieved through the use of an elastic component of muscles: we quickly lower ourselves “fall” down and sharply straighten our arms, “throwing” ourselves up.
 Connective tissue is involved in the movement, as a result of which the load on the contractile elements of the muscle (myofibrils) is reduced.

 All these “tricks” can be used both simultaneously and separately.
 It depends mainly on the level of fitness and the degree of the equipment.

-In crossfit, they are simply much more common, because the technique itself involves tracking the amount of exercise per unit of time.
-And in addition, a large number of repetitions (hundreds) is superimposed, which is less characteristic of other exercises.
+In Crossfit, they are simply much more common, because the technique itself involves tracking the amount of exercise per unit of time.
+And in addition, a large number of repetitions (hundreds) are superimposed, which is less characteristic of other exercises.
 When the load falls on the muscles, it will tire from the repetitions, it will be a compromise in fitness technology and is almost inevitable.